 - Hire an OSHA safety instructor.

 After a thorough assessment of your building, business, and commercial fire protection systems, a custom fire prevention and safety training program can be developed for your specific needs and designed in accordance with all OSHA, NFPA, and AHJ requirements and standards.
-AIE develops fire prevention and safety training programs for many of our nationwide clients.
+AIE develops workplace fire prevention and safety training programs for many of our nationwide clients.
 High-quality fire safety and evacuation training programs will save lives, money and potentially your business.

 What Must Be Performed by a Fire Protection Company?

 Most commercial fire safety and protection systems require quarterly, annual, and five- and ten-year fire inspections, along with testing, maintenance, and repairs.
 These must be performed by a licensed fire protection technician who retains comprehensive records for a minimum of one year, preferably electronically, and has the ability to produce these records when requested.
 The following must be performed by licensed specialists to ensure fire prevention in the workplace:

 - Fire sprinkler/suppression systems